 If your claim is still denied, you need an attorney to pursue your appeal.
 If the appeal is denied, then you have the option of filing a lawsuit.

-Whatever stage your claim is at, call the AZ Hometown Law Firm at 602-200-4147.
+Whatever stage your claim is at, call the AZ Hometown Lawyers at 602-200-4147.
 We will ask you to send us a copy of your disability policy.
 We will review it and the circumstances of your case and will explain to you in a free consultation if we think we can help.

 AUTHOR: Gilbert Dell